-The LINK software platform is being utilized by Pfizer for S-factor optimization and application of particle classification by distinction of proteinaceous particulate vs. silicone oil.
+LINK software is being utilized by Pfizer for S-factor optimization and application of particle classification by distinction of proteinaceous particulate vs. silicone oil.

-Pfizer has presented on their research and collaboration with Lumetics LINK™ software last year at the annual Breckenridge, Colorado Protein Aggregation and Immunogenicity conference (poster available below).
-This year at the 2019 Protein Stability Conference, Pfizer has built on their work with a co-authored poster presentation focusing on; “Aspects of silicone separation in protein-silicone mixtures using S-factor-style electronic filter”.
-The research explores the effect of refractive index upon the effectiveness of S-factor style electronic filters.
+Pfizer presented their research and collaboration with Lumetics in 2018 at the annual Protein Aggregation and Immunogenicity Conference, Breckenridge, Colorado (poster available below).
+At the 2019 Protein Stability Conference, Pfizer has built on their previous work with a co-authored presentation; “Aspects of silicone separation in protein-silicone mixtures using S-factor-style electronic filter”.
+The new research explores the effect of refractive index upon the effectiveness of S-factor style electronic filters.
 Pfizer highlights the requirement for consideration of newly optimized S-factor cutoff functions not only when using different microscopy optical configurations, but also with differences in the optical properties of the particle/fluid system.

-The LINK software was utilized for rapid data processing during the S Factor cut-off function optimization process, including application of new S Factor cut-off functions and evaluation of their effectiveness.
-The LINK software also helped achieve research results quicker by providing an automated importing, analysis, and reporting process.
-The abstract is available below with the 2018 & 2019 posters available for download.
+LINK was utilized for rapid data processing during the S Factor cut-off function optimization process, including application of new S Factor cut-off functions and evaluation of their effectiveness.
+LINK also helped the author’s achieve research results quicker by providing an automated importing, analysis, and reporting environment.
+The new abstract is available below and the 2018 & 2019 posters are available for download.